Massachusetts Training for Dental Hygienists

 Massachusetts College of Pharmacy and Health Sciences

-The Massachusetts College of Pharmacy and Health Sciences (MCPHS) offers certificate and degree programs in over 30 health-related fields.
+The Massachusetts College of Pharmacy and Health Sciences (MCPHS) offers certificate and degree programs in 24 health-related fields.
 Graduates of the dental hygiene B.S. programs are eligible to apply for national and regional certification as hygienists in Massachusetts or another U.S. state.

 Bachelor of Science in Dental Hygiene

-MCPHS offers an accelerated bachelor's degree in dental hygiene that allows students to complete coursework and attain certification in three years.
+MCPHS offers an accelerated bachelor's degree program in dental hygiene at its Boston location that allows students to complete coursework and attain certification in 33 months.
 The program contains academic and clinical components, covering general and scientific education, training in dental hygiene and pain management and hands-on work with patients.
 Students gain hands-on experience by working with patients in the Esther M. Wilkins Dental Hygiene Clinic.

 Practicing dental hygienists can apply for a part-time, online master's program in community oral health.
 Students complete coursework in public health, epidemiology and health management, and undertake a case study project that serves as a master's thesis.
 Some students may qualify to earn a dual degree with a public health track.
 Graduates often pursue leadership roles in health administration, dental product marketing and health research agencies.

 Springfield Technical Community College